- If you have tested positive, please contact firstname.lastname@example.org as soon as you are able.

 Vaccinated Close Contacts

-Vaccinated individuals who are close contacts are required to get tested 3-5 days after the date of your close contact, even though you are vaccinated.
-Your test should occur no sooner than Day 3 after the close contact.
+If you are a vaccinated individual who is a close contact, the college requires you to get tested 5 days after the date of your close contact, even though you are vaccinated.
+Your test should occur no sooner than Day 5 after the close contact.
 You are allowed on campus in the days preceding your test, provided you wear a mask at all times.
 You should isolate for 10 days if your test result is positive.

 You are required to notify Campus Security at email@example.com and Student Relations at firstname.lastname@example.org (students only) if you are a campus community member who: